pgrennin/personal_website/README.md

 ## About

-This site is a static website that uses Jekyll to generate static assets
+This site is a static website based off the Jekyll [cvless](https://github.com/piazzai/cvless) theme.

 Since Jekyll is a static site generator, it has to build the site before we can view it.
 Run either of the following commands to build your site: